1. LL.M. Residence and Credit Requirements

 b) Dean’s Scholar Prizes

-Dean’s Scholar Prizes may be awarded to LL.M. students in recognition of outstanding work in the first-year international and comparative law course and in upper-level classes, with seven or more Harvard Law School J.D. and LL.M. students following the add/drop period.
+Dean’s Scholar Prizes (represented on the transcript as an H*) may be awarded to LL.M. students in recognition of outstanding work in the first-year international and comparative law course and in upper-level classes, in classes with seven or more Harvard Law School J.D. and LL.M. students following the add/drop period.
 Dean’s Scholar Prizes may not be awarded in courses graded on a Credit/Fail basis, or for any writing credits and independent clinics.

 c) Credit/Fail Grades